 Louise Willingale conducts research in intense laser-plasma interactions including laser-driven ion acceleration, relativistic laser propagation through underdense and near-critical density plasmas, and proton deflectometry to study electric and magnetic fields generated during the laser-plasma interactions.

-Louise is affiliated with the High Field Science group in the Gérard Mourou Center for Ultrafast Optical Science (CUOS), and is a member of MIPSE.
-She is the Associate Director for the NSF funded laser facility ZEUS.
-External facilities are also used to perform experiments including the OMEGA EP facility, at the Laboratory for Laser Energetics, the Jupiter laser facility at the LLNL and the VULCAN laser in the UK.
+Louise is an Associate Professor of Electrical and Computer Engineering (ECE) and has a courtesy appointment in the department of Nuclear Engineering and Radiological Science (NERS).
+She is affiliated with the High Field Science group in the Gérard Mourou Center for Ultrafast Optical Science (CUOS), and is a member of MIPSE.
+Additionally, she is the Associate Director for the NSF funded laser facility ZEUS.
+External facilities are used to perform some of the experiments for her research including the OMEGA EP facility, at the Laboratory for Laser Energetics, the Jupiter laser facility at the LLNL and the VULCAN laser in the UK.

 She was a co-chair for the Multi-Petawatt Physics Prioritization (MP3) Workshop, report published on arXiv.